Tests and Procedures

 The tumour markers typically monitored for PMP are:

-This is associated with the spread of tumour in the body cavity.
-However, it can also be high in heavy smokers, and for other reasons.
+It can also be high in heavy smokers and for other reasons.

 An elevated level of any or all of these markers, whilst of concern, is not a definitive indication of cancer or of a return of the disease.
 You should always discuss results with your doctor and agree an action plan.